eholtrop/drivable/README.md

 I found two strategies that worked well. but they both had their pros and cons

 1. Pass view actions via an interface
+- while this works well. it requires some sort of "initialization" function on the viewmodel (after the views themselves have been intiialized). meaning things like null pointer exceptions are possible if the viewmodel isnt properly initialized before subscribing to outputs
+- a view model should almost be a "state machine" ie. "given these inputs.
+I will give these outputs". having objects build themselves without dependencies is a great goal to strive for

 2. Use subjects internally in the ViewModel to propogate events
+- this seems to solve most of the issues with pt 1. but it exposes another extremely dangerous effect. you expose your inputs as subjects. meaning anything can "onNext" your inputs. which removes the beauty of RxJava. wherein you have single inputs which directly map to inputs.

 Enter Drivable!